the women’s march on london, straight up! | read | i-D

-On Saturday, if you wanted to drive your car around central London, you were straight out of luck.
-Police massively underestimated how many people would come together for the London leg of the global women's marches, held in solidarity with the historic, half a million strong Women's March on Washington on the first day of Donald Trump's presidency.
-Drivers sat marooned in their vehicles, like little islands amid the rushing river of 100,000 protesters, who were united in their diversity, wearing pink pussy hats and holding their righteous, and often hilarious, banners aloft.
+If you wanted to drive your car around central London on Saturday, you were straight out of luck.
+Police massively underestimated how many people would come together for the London leg of the global women's marches, held in solidarity with the historic Women's March on Washington on the first day of Donald Trump's presidency.
+Drivers sat marooned in their vehicles, like little islands amid the rushing river of 100,000 protesters who were united in their diversity.
+Many wore pink pussy hats and held righteous, and often hilarious, banners aloft.

-The two hours it took for the march to depart its starting point outside the US Embassy - due to the huge numbers of people - were a great opportunity to take in the messages of the many, many handmade signs.
-There were the ubiquitous 'Girls Just Wanna Have Fun-damental Human Rights' and 'Pussy Grabs Back' signs seen around the world, mixed with calls to support reproductive rights (specifically Planned Parenthood in the US, and banners for 'Repeal the 8th', the abortion rights campaign in Ireland), signs proclaiming their creators 'Resisters' and quipping that 'The revolution will be feminised!', a painted reproduction of the cover of We Should All Be Feminists by Chimamanda Ngozi Adichie and light-hearted takes like "In English, Trump means fart".
+Due to these huge numbers of people, it took the march two hours to depart its starting point outside the US Embassy.
+That delay was actually a great opportunity to take in the messages of the many, many handmade signs.
+There were the ubiquitous 'Girls Just Wanna Have Fun-damental Human Rights' and 'Pussy Grabs Back' signs seen around the world, mixed with calls to support reproductive rights (specifically Planned Parenthood in the US, and banners for 'Repeal the 8th', the abortion rights campaign in Ireland).
+Some signs proclaimed their creators 'Resisters' and quipped that 'The revolution will be feminized!'.
+Others were painted reproductions (of the cover of We Should All Be Feminists by Chimamanda Ngozi Adichie) and light-hearted takes like "In English, Trump means fart."

 Ella Trimarchi, 20 and Jeremy Reynoso, 20